 Neil Newhouse is a partner and co-founder of Public Opinion Strategies, a national political and public affairs research firm which has been described by the New York Times as “the leading Republican polling company” in the country.
-Neil was lead pollster for Gov. Mitt Romney’s 2012 Presidential campaign and he was recently named “Pollster of the Year” by the American Association of Political Consultants for 2015, marking a record-tying third time he has won that distinction.
+Neil has been named “Pollster of the Year” by the American Association of Political Consultants a record-tying three times for his work on political and public affairs campaigns.

 Neil has won praise from both sides of the political aisle, having been described by Pennsylvania Democratic Governor Ed Rendell as “one of the most respected pollsters in the country,” and he was recruited by Senator Joe Lieberman (I-CT) to provide polling and strategic guidance in his successful 2006 Independent bid for U.S. Senate in Connecticut.

 Neil has also worked extensively in learning more about swing voter groups like “Walmart Moms” – a constituency critical to winning elections.
 He’s also explored how technology has changed video viewing habits of Americans, focusing on those Americans who are “off-the-grid.”

 In addition to Neil’s political work, he has also been sought after by major corporations and trade associations, having completed work for organizations as diverse as Procter and Gamble, Walmart, PhRMA, The American Medical Association, Stanford University, American Water Company, Duke University and the American Trucking Association.

 Neil is often quoted in major national publications ranging from The Wall Street Journal to The New York Times and The Washington Post, and he has appeared as a frequent “talking head” on the nightly news regarding politics and campaigns.
 He also appeared on Jon Stewart’s “The Daily Show.”